 John Albert Sobrato

-Board Chair Emeritus, The Sobrato Organization; Chairman, The Sobrato Family Foundation
+Board Chair Emeritus, The Sobrato Organization; Board Chair Emeritus, Sobrato Family Foundation

 John A. Sobrato is the founder and Board Chair Emeritus of the Sobrato Organization, one of the most successful private real estate firms in California.
 His career in real estate dates back to 1958 when he began selling homes in Palo Alto at age 18 while attending Santa Clara University.
 He became the first salesperson in the Palo Alto Real Estate Board to be named to the Million Dollar Club.